camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github-webhook.md

 description: Learn how the GitHub Webhook Connector allows you to start a BPMN process instance triggered by a GitHub event.
 ---

-The **GitHub Webhook Connector** allows you to start a BPMN process instance triggered by a [GitHub event](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks).
+The **GitHub Webhook Connector** is an inbound Connector that allows you to start a BPMN process instance triggered by a [GitHub event](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks).

 :::note
 If you have used the GitHub Webhook Connector with a self-managed Camunda 8 configuration before the